 Visiting Iceland in spring is an ideal time to travel and discover all that Iceland has to offer without the crowds and at better prices.
-Spring in Iceland begins in March and is the time when nature and wildlife slowly bring to life after winter and when the whale watching season begins.
+Spring in Iceland begins in March and is the time when nature and wildlife slowly come to life after winter and when the whale watching season begins.
 The days get longer with higher temperatures and more hours of daylight.

-In April, the snow starts to melt away and make room for greenery and brighter colors.
+In April, the snow starts to melt away and make room for greenery and brighter colours.
 Thousands of birds return from winter at warmer latitudes.
 Spring is the shoulder season with lower prices and fewer tourists compared to the peak season in summer.
 It is also much easier to book accommodation and rental cars as there is more availability than in summer.
 The weather is variable, which means that you can have both rainy, windy, and sunny days with moderate temperatures.
-Restaurants and cafes of the cities open on terraces, and many activities and excursions open again after the winter break.
+Restaurants and cafés of the cities open on terraces, and many activities and excursions open again after the winter break.

 Things to see and do in spring in Iceland

 You are in for a real treat if you are visiting Iceland in spring because there are plenty of things to see and activities you can do.
 Go river rafting, when the snow from the glaciers have started to melt, and the rivers are at their fullest.
 Experience the force of Iceland's rivers and see the wonders from another perspective!
 For wildlife enthusiasts, spring is a great time to come to Iceland as the whale watching season begins and the cute puffins return to shore.